Censornet: Safeguarding the Most Vulnerable People – and Their Data

 After the initial analysis of an incident, threat hunting teams can move from looking for so-called Indicators of Compromise (IoCs) to using the full range of ATT&CK data.
 Instead of focusing on individual suspicious data points, threat hunters can use the platform to work from a higher-level viewpoint with detailed information about potential and actual attackers and their methods.
 In this way, the security team can take a more proactive approach, first identifying the organisation's risk profile.
 The individual risks can then be mapped to specific attackers and their tactics, which then allows threat hunters to more closely examine whether appropriate data has been identified in the environment being investigated.

 The usefulness of the MITRE ATT&CK framework depends not least on whether it is implemented effectively and whether security managers have the ability to aggregate and analyse the data in a simple way.
 Organisations can only make good use of the framework if they can properly assess and understand the relevant use cases and their organisation's individual security posture.
 To facilitate this, technologies such as threat intelligence platforms exist that are capable of supporting security operations teams at all levels of their work.
-These solutions enable deeper penetration into the MITRE ATT&CK framework, thereby optimising its effectiveness and deriving much greater benefit from the knowledge base.
+These solutions enable deeper into the MITRE ATT&CK framework, thereby optimising its effectiveness and deriving much greater benefit from the knowledge base.